-In the midst of the fatal Kenosha shooting, one victim confronted the gunman with a skateboard
+Dueling narratives fuel opposing views of Kenosha protest shooting

 The law firm statement described Rittenhouse as “in fear for his life.”

-One man, identified as 26-year-old Anthony Huber, swung at Rittenhouse with his skateboard while trying to wrest the gun from the teen’s hands, prosecutors said.
+One man, identified as Huber, 26, swung at Rittenhouse with his skateboard while trying to wrest the gun from the teen’s hands, prosecutors said.
 Rittenhouse shot Huber once in the chest and killed him, the complaint states.
 He then shot a third man — Gaige Grosskreutz, who was holding a handgun, the complaint says — striking him in the right arm.

 Grosskreutz, a 26-year-old protester, was hospitalized and is expected to recover from a gunshot wound.
 His attorney, Kimberley Motley, declined to answer questions about Grosskreutz’s alleged gun but said he was “not trying to attack” Rittenhouse.